riotkit-org/volume-syncing-controller/README.md

     localPath: /var/www/riotkit/wp-content
     remotePath: /example-org-bucket          # Can be also a JINJA2 template with access to Pod.
 Example: '/stalin-was-a-dickhead/{{ pod.ObjectMeta.Annotations["subdir"] }}'

+    initContainerPlacement:
+        containerReference: some-container-name # defaults to empty
+        placement: before # before, after, first or last (first & last requires the `containerReference` to be empty).
+Defaults to "last"

     syncOptions:
         # NOTICE: every next synchronization will be cancelled if previous one was not finished
         method: "scheduler"  # or "fsnotify"